oracle/graalpython/README.md

 **Runs Python code faster**

-* Pure Python code is often faster than on CPython after to JIT compilation
+* Pure Python code is often faster than on CPython after JIT compilation
-* C extension performance is near CPython, but varies depending on the specific interactions of native and Python code
+* C extension performance near CPython, but varies depending on the specific interactions of native and Python code
 * GraalPy is ~4x faster than CPython on the official [Python Performance Benchmark Suite](https://pyperformance.readthedocs.io/)
 ![](docs/performance.svg)<sup>
-Benchmarks run via `pip install pyperformance && pyperformance run` on each of CPython, Jython, and GraalPy.
+Benchmarks run via `pip install pyperformance && pyperformance run` on each of CPython and GraalPy.
+Harness and benchmarks adapted by hand for Jython due to missing Python 3 support.
-Installation of each done via <tt>[pyenv](https://github.com/pyenv/pyenv)</tt>.
+Each interpreter was installed via <tt>[pyenv](https://github.com/pyenv/pyenv)</tt>.
-Geomean speedup was calculated pair-wise against CPython on the intersection of benchmarks that run on both interpreters.
+Geomean speedup was calculated against CPython on the intersection of benchmarks that run on all interpreters.
 </sup>

 ## Getting Started